xeraa/java-logging/readme.md

 1. Run the sunshine case and show the data in the *send* index.
 1. Stop Logstash with `docker-compose stop logstash`.
 1. Run the application and restart Logstash after that again with `docker-compose start logstash`.
-1. Show the missing data for example by comparing it to the results in the *parse* index.
+1. Show the missing data for example by comparing it to the results in the *parse* index, which will be populated once Filebeat can reach Logstash again.

 ### Structure